ncm2005/Luther-Resonare/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [ChatGPT]

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+**Purpose:** [Generated boilerplate code for frontend HTML/CSS structure and feedback forms.
+Assisted in writing JavaScript logic for reactions, replies, and filtering feedback.
+Provided backend Node.js/Express API scaffolding and route handlers]

 **Key Prompts Used:**
+- "Write JavaScript code to store and display feedback with like, dislike, and emoji reactions."
-- "Create a REST API endpoint for user authentication"
+-"Create a REST API in Node.js/Express for submitting and viewing anonymous feedback."
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"

 **Percentage of AI-generated code:** [Approximately X%]

 **Human Contributions:**
 - Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
+- Integration of frontend and backend logic.
-- UI/UX design decisions
+- UI/UX design decisions Integration of frontend and backend logic.

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*